Team-Goatr/Makerspace-Automation-Suite/README.md

     * Check for expired members when member table is loaded, set them to expired
 * **Known Bugs and Defects**
     * No email alerts are sent to non-recurring members when membership expires (#135)
+    * When non-recurring members expire, they do not immediately transition into an 'Expired' status.
+This only happens the next time the member table is loaded after they expire.
+We don't have a good way to trigger this to happen.
+Recurring members get triggered by a Stripe expiration event.
     * Registration form still allows you to submit when username field is red (#130)
     * Login may fail when logged into another (non-DecaturMakers) Google account (#44)